by John Salt - Last Updated September 2023

 Some long range FPV fliers will use higher gain TX antennas on their radio and provided such antennas are always pointed out toward the direction of the aircraft, impressive ranges are gained.
 Regardless, the antenna/s on board the RC model must be low gain, omni-directional types.
-Reason being, the RC aircraft will be pointed in many different orientarions while flying.
+Reason being, the RC aircraft will be pointed in many different orientations while flying.

 Polarization & Diversity

 When talking about RC antenna polarization, we are usually referring to either vertical or horizontal.
 Yes there are other types such as circular; but again, I'm keeping the info here focused to our RC radio control equipment.
-If you want to know about circular polarization - you guessed it, I cover it on my FPV antenna page.

 I've already mentioned vertical polarization, in the example of the radio shown with the doughnut shaped radiation pattern.
 If you recall, the antenna was sticking straight out the top of the radio (vertically).
 Most in the hobby will say that is not the best practice since the tip of the antenna can be pointing directly toward the aircraft when overhead and out in front of us.